 Superintendent of Schools Dr. Robert I. Shaps

-The 2019-2020 school year marks Dr. Shaps' tenth year as Superintendent of Mamaroneck Public Schools.
+The 2020-2021 school year marks Dr. Shaps' 11th year as Superintendent of Mamaroneck Public Schools.
 Prior to coming to Mamaroneck, Dr. Shaps served four years as Superintendent in Hastings-on-Hudson and three years as Superintendent of Manchester Essex Regional School District in Manchester By the Sea, Massachusetts.
 He had extensive experience at the secondary level, having served as Principal of Manchester Essex Regional School District’s Middle/High School and as Assistant Principal at Londonderry High School in New Hampshire.

 During his time in Mamaroneck, Dr. Shaps has worked tirelessly to provide an extraordinary educational experience for all Mamaroneck School District students.
 During the 2018-19 school year, he led the District’s efforts to negotiate a seven-year agreement between the Board of Education and the Mamaroneck Teachers Association.
 The new contract fairly compensates the District’s highly skilled teachers, is fiscally responsible to taxpayers and enables the District to continuously improve on the quality of education it offers.
 Teachers come to Mamaroneck because of its professional, collaborative culture.